Knocker4/lotr-social-graphs/README.md

 > Network with races, with no size difference

-By looking at that graph one could get an idea that humans are pretty much the most influencial race in the history, but is it really true?
+By looking at that graph one could get an idea that humans are pretty much the most influential race in the history, but is it really true?
 Lets try to shape our graph a little bit by changing the size of the node based on its degree (we don't differentiate between in and out degree here, because we are working with an undirected graph):

 > Races network with sizes

 Suddenly the picture has changed.
-Humans are still quite important all around, but look at those hobbits: they are deffinitely worth being taken to Isengard!
+Humans are still quite important all around, but look at those hobbits: they are definitely worth being taken to Isengard!

-Based on everything descried above, here are top five races that had the biggest impact in the universe:
+Based on everything described above, here are top five races that had the biggest impact in the universe:

 > Top 5 races